 - A slight amount of bleeding or haematoma

 However, some patients who undergo acupuncture may require some form of medical treatment following a procedure.
-In extremely rare cases, receiving acupuncture may lead to a more serious health issue which could be life-threatening.
+In extremely rare cases, receiving acupuncture may lead to a more serious health issue that could be life-threatening.
 This is typically due to complications but as previously stated, the study shows this to be extremely rare.

 If you underwent an acupuncture treatment, and you experienced a reaction or developed side effects, please speak to a member of our team today.